 Temperature and Salinity Effects: Changes with time in the overall structure of sea ice occur mainly in response to temperature changes in the ice.
 Brine inclusions are particularly sensitive in this regard.
 In the event of protracted warming, brine pockets expand and their subsequent coalescence generally leads to channelization and downward drainage of the brine, with resultant desalination of the ice.
-The incorporation of brine into sea ice is the most important parameter effecting the mechanical, thermal, and electromagnetic properties of the ice.
-In the case of the electromagnetic properties of the ice, it is the concentration and distribution of brine in the ice that largely determines the nature of the scattering signature and its interpretation.
+The incorporation of brine into sea ice is the most important parameter effecting the mechanical, thermal, and electromagnetic properties of the ice, it is the concentration and distribution of brine in the ice that largely determines the nature of the scattering signature and its interpretation.
 Many of the salinity profile characteristics exhibited by saline ice sheets fabricated during CRRELEX duplicated those of Arctic sea ice, including the following:

-- high salinities at the top and bottom of thinner ice sheets, leading to the formation of the c-shaped profile; - general weakening of the c-shaped profile with increasing thickness and age of the ice; - substantial desalination of the upper levels of older ice subjected to protracted warming or surface melting.
+- 1) high salinities at the top and bottom of thinner ice sheets, leading to the formation of the c-shaped profile; - general weakening of the c-shaped profile with increasing thickness and age of the ice; - 3) substantial desalination of the upper levels of older ice subjected to protracted warming or surface melting.